The area near Great Fosters

 Brooklands Museum is on the site of the world's first purpose-built motor racing circuit and displays a wide range of Brooklands-related motoring and aviation exhibits ranging from giant racing cars, motorcycles and bicycles to a vast collection of civilian and military aircraft, including the WWII Wellington Bomber and Concorde.
 Step back in time to the days of innovation, determination and record-breaking on the site of the world’s first racing circuit and listen to the stories of the pioneering men and women that shaped the world of motoring and aviation.
 Discover supersonic flight at the home of Concorde and get up close to the aircraft designed, built and flown here.
 Imagine the excitement of the races as you explore the interactive collections of cars and motorbikes and learn about the real-life experiences from the Brooklands volunteers.

-At the heart of shopping in Windsor and Eton is Windsor Royal Station, a mostly covered area that occupies the site of an 1850s railway station: you can still see Queen Victoria’s royal waiting room.
+At the heart of Windsor is Windsor Royal Station, a mostly covered area, occupying the site of an 1850s railway station: you can still see Queen Victoria’s royal waiting room.
 Here you can browse brands such as Hobbs, Mint Velvet, Le Creuset and Whistles in a continental café setting; you might also be intrigued by Artique, an art gallery with a consultancy service.
-From Windsor Royal Station, steps lead down to Windsor Yards and Peascod Street, which have a range of high-street brands.
-Pop into vintage store Really Me at no 44 which sells clothing, accessories, furniture, books and vinyl & helps fund Thames Hospice.
+Steps lead down to Windsor Yards & Peascod Street, which have a range of high-street brands.
+Pop into vintage store Really Me at no 44 which sells clothing, accessories, furniture, books & vinyl & helps fund Thames Hospice.
 Lower Peascod Street & St Leonard’s Road are where Windsorians love to shop.
-These roads champion the independent retailer and you'll discover cosy cafes, homeware shops and great food and wine, with a bit of fashion thrown in for good measure.
+These roads champion the independent retailer; discover cosy cafes, homeware shops, boutiques plus great food and wine.

 Windsor has a fascinating history and a wonderfully interesting heritage.
 Why not learn a little more with a fun but informative tour either by foot with a Blue Badge Guide or on a hop-on-hop-off open top bus tour?
 Or take a self guided tour of Windsor with this heritage trail.